LlamaTheDark/noteapp/src/main/resources/README.txt

 ### Also, feel free to adjust the bar in the middle to give more or less space to text editing.

+## Supported Keyboard shortcuts:

+	Ctrl+S: Saves current file (will default to 'Save as'... if there is no existing file with that name.)

+	Ctrl+Shift+S: Brings up the 'Save as...' window.

+	Ctrl+W: Closes current tab.

+	Ctrl+Q: Closes the main application window.

+	Ctrl+N: Creates a new blank tab

+	Ctrl+Shift+T: Creates a new template from the current note

+	Ctrl+Shift+N: Creates a new tab from a selected template